RobertDober/Forwarder19/README.md

 If you do not have the LICENSE file delivered the terms of the license are referred to here: http://www.opensource.org/licenses/mit-license.html

+## Performance

+Performance is _normal_, as it is for 'Forwardable' however the goal is to have delegated methods to run about as twice as fast as methods created by 'Forwardable.def_delegator'.
+This seems to be a realistic goal as can be seen here:

 ## Simple Delegation As In Forwardable

 ```ruby